Own-Data-Privateer/hoardy-mail/README.md

 # What?

-`imaparms` is a Keep It Stupid Simple (KISS) Swiss-army-knife-like tool for fetching and performing batch operations on messages residing on IMAP4 servers.
+`imaparms` is a *handy* Keep It Stupid Simple (KISS) Swiss-army-knife-like tool for fetching and performing batch operations on messages residing on IMAP servers.
 That is: login to a specified server, fetch or perform specified actions (count, flag/mark, delete, etc) on all messages matching specified criteria in all specified folders, logout.

 This tool was inspired by [fetchmail](https://www.fetchmail.info/) and [IMAPExpire](https://gitlab.com/mikecardwell/IMAPExpire) and is basically a generalized combination of the two.

 # Why?

-I used to use and (usually privately, but sometimes not) patch both `fetchmail` and `IMAPExpire` for years before getting tired of it and deciding it would be simpler to just write my own thingy instead of trying to make `fetchmail` fetch mail at decent speeds and fix all the issues making it inconvenient and unsafe to run `IMAPExpire` immediately after `fetchmail` finishes fetching mail.
+`imaparms` is intended to be used as a IMAP-server-to-local-`Maildir` [Mail Delivery Agent](https://en.wikipedia.org/wiki/Message_delivery_agent) (MDA, aka Local Delivery Agent, LDA, when used to deliver to the same machine) that keeps the IMAP server in question store as little mail as possible while preventing data loss.
 Which is to say, the main use case I made this for is as follows:

-- you periodically fetch and backup/archive your mail to a local `Maildir` (or `mbox`) with this tool's `imaparms fetch` subcommand (which does what `fetchmail --softbounce --invisible --norewrite --mda MDA` does but >150x faster) or a similar tool (like [fdm](https://github.com/nicm/fdm)), then
+- you periodically fetch your mail to a local `Maildir` (or `mbox`) with this tool's `imaparms fetch` subcommand (which does what `fetchmail --softbounce --invisible --norewrite --mda MDA` does but >150x faster), then
 - you backup your `Maildir` with `rsync`/`git`/`bup`/etc to make at least one other copy somewhere, and then, after your backup succeeds,
-- you run this tool's `imaparms delete` subcommand to expire old already-fetched messages from the original mail server (I prefer to expire messages `--older-than` some number of intervals between backups, just to be safe, but if you do backups directly after the `fetch`, or you like to live dangerously, you could delete old messages immediately), so that
+- you run this tool's `imaparms delete` subcommand to expire old already-fetched messages from the server (I prefer to expire messages `--older-than` some number of intervals between backups, just to be safe, but if you do backups directly after the `fetch`, or you like to live dangerously, you could delete old messages immediately), so that
 - when/if your account get cracked/hacked the attacker only gets your unfetched mail (+ configurable amount of yet to be removed messages), which is much better than them getting the whole last 20 years or whatever of your correspondence.
 (If your personal computer gets compromised enough, attackers will eventually get everything anyway, so deleting old mail from servers does not make things worse.
 But see some more thoughts on this below.)

+I used to use and (usually privately, but sometimes not) patch both `fetchmail` and `IMAPExpire` for years before getting tired of it and deciding it would be simpler to just write my own thingy instead of trying to make `fetchmail` fetch mail at decent speeds and fix all the issues making it inconvenient and unsafe to run `IMAPExpire` immediately after `fetchmail` finishes fetching mail.

+Since bootstrapping into either of these setups requires some querying into actual IMAP folder names and mass changes to flags on IMAP server-side, `imaparms` provides subcommands for that too.

 Also, you can run `imaparms fetch` with `--any-seen --unflagged` command line options instead of the implied `--unseen --any-flagged` options, which will make it use the `FLAGGED` IMAP flag instead of the `SEEN` IMAP flag to track state, allowing you to run it simultaneously with tools that use the `SEEN` flag, like `fetchmail`, and then simply delete duplicated files.
 I.e. if you are really paranoid, you could use that feature to check files produced by `fetchmail` and `imaparms fetch` against each other, see below.